vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "Go instead where there is no path and leave a trail." - Ralph Waldo Emerson
 - "Imagination is the beginning of creation.
 You imagine what you desire, you will what you imagine, and at last you create what you will." - George Bernard Shaw
-- "You miss 100% of the shots you don’t take." - Wayne Gretzky
 - "Dream big and dare to fail." - Norman Vaughan
 - "Creativity is intelligence having fun." - Albert Einstein
 - "Innovation distinguishes between a leader and a follower." - Steve Jobs